brycethebjorkman/uli-net-sim/evaluations/README.md

 The KF estimates TX power from RSSI given claimed distance.
 When a spoofer claims a false position, the RSSI doesn't match the claimed distance, causing high innovation (NIS).

+**Evaluation approach:**
+- Uses only federate receivers (first 4 benign hosts)
+- Each federate's RX event is an independent detection trial (no aggregation)
+- Training and testing use the same per-RX-event granularity for consistent threshold selection

 ### MultilatDetector

 Uses fixed federate receivers (first 4 benign hosts) to jointly estimate transmitter position and TX power via nonlinear least squares.